 Visiting Newport RI on a Budget - Take an Insider's Look at The Cheaper Side of Newport

-Newport RI is a world-class destination and certainly has the reputation as an expensive place to visit.
+Newport is a world-class destination and certainly has the reputation as an expensive place to visit.
 While it is true you can spend thousands on a trip here, you can also visit and have a great time on a limited budget.
 As with any vacation destination, there are wide ranges in lodging and dining costs.
 The trick is to be organized and do your research before you arrive, and you'll discover lots of ways to save a buck and still have the time of your life while visiting this bustling seaside enclave surrounded by beautiful mansions and world-class entertainment.
 With over 25 years living and exploring under our belt, let us guide you through an inexpensive yet amazing trip to the colonial City by the Sea.

 Newport is Meant to Be Explored on Foot or Bike

-One of the biggest mistakes people make when visiting Newport is to try to do it by car - this is a fatal mistake.
+One of the biggest mistakes people make when visiting Newport is to try to do it by car - this is a really bad idea.
 Newport was founded in the 1600's, hundreds of years before the automobile.
 As such, most of our streets are extremely narrow, and parking around town can be quite difficult.
 Our advice - ditch the car at the Newport Visitor's Center lot and head out either on foot or bike.
 From this location, you can walk the downtown waterfront bars, restaurants and shops faster than driving around looking for a place to park.
 Bonus - parking at the Center is very inexpensive and will save you a lot over trying to park downtown.
 If you're in decent shape, famed Bellevue Avenue, The Tennis Hall of Fame and a few of the mansions are within walking distance as well.
 If not, visit the mansions either first thing when you arrive or the last thing on your way out of town as there is decent parking available at most of them.
 Also keep in mind that public transportation is available throughout the year, but especially during the summer months.
 Bike taxis, regular taxis and the ubiquitous Uber is also available to get you around town when its too far to walk.

 Eat on the Cheap!